-A ‘lede’ is the opening sentence of an article.
+There are two words that every writer needs to know: lede and kicker.
+A ‘lede’ is the punchy opening sentence of an article.
 A ‘kicker’ is the last.
-If you can get them right, you can lift what you write to a whole new level.
+If you can get them right, you can lift your writing to a whole new level.

 Five tips for a great lede